-Although there may be hundreds of factors why your Knoxville home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Knowing what they are may help you to understand what a technician is saying when they address the options for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Although there may be hundreds of factors why your Knoxville home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
+Knowing what they are may create some personal understanding what a technician is saying when they address the options for resolving the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Bad AC wiring

-Shotty, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
-Bad wiring can prevent the system from getting power or can pop the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
+Bad wiring often prevents the system from getting power or can pop the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
 Low refrigerant could imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
+If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

 The outside fan is responsible for moving the heat from your Knoxville home to the outside air.
 If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 This usually indicates a loss of power, contactor problems or even a faulty thermostat.

 A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.